 It is a business to consumer company that is used to describe a commerce transaction between a business and an end consumer.
 Traditionally speaking, it is the process of selling products and services directly to consumers.
 Retail chains, restaurants, housekeeping services are all examples of retail businesses.
 And we are thankful to these, today we can buy anything we want in a matter of minutes.

 It is a Business to Business setup where the products and services are sold to other businesses rather than individual buyers.
 In other words, whenever a business needs to source raw materials for its production or it needs any operational assistance, it transacts with a B2B business.
 A fine example would be a cornflake selling company that buys the cornflake making machinery from another company.

-So, how do both these processes differ?
+So, how do B2B and B2C processes differ?

 1. Lead Pool Size